-- No loading
+- There’s no loading

 - A smaller required dosage

-So, with this product you do not have to load, you do not have to use sugar, the dosage level is less than five grams per serving and you get great results!
-Again, it’s not so much that the results from this, or any newer version of creatine is better than monohydrate, it's that the means by which you get those results is much easier.
+So, with Kre-Alkalyn, you do not have to load.
+As well, the dosage level is less than five grams per serving and you get great results!
+Again, it’s not so much that the results from this, or any other version of creatine is better than monohydrate.
+It’s that the means by which you get those results is much easier.